cosmic-community/outbound-engine/README.md

 > I want to build a web app called "Outbound Engine" that creates custom AI-generated email workflows based on a few user inputs.
 Please build both the frontend and backend for this app, using modern React (with Tailwind), and Cosmic for content management and storage.

-The app has been tailored to work with your existing Cosmic content structure and includes all the features requested above.
+The app has been tailored to work with your existing Cosmic content structure and includes all the features requested above, powered by Cosmic AI for intelligent content generation.

 ## Technologies Used

 - **Frontend**: Next.js 15, React 18, TypeScript
 - **Styling**: Tailwind CSS
 - **Content Management**: [Cosmic](https://www.cosmicjs.com)
-- **AI Integration**: Cosmic AI SDK for text generation
+- **AI Integration**: Cosmic AI SDK for intelligent text generation
 - **Package Manager**: Bun
 - **Deployment**: Vercel-ready